Chrizey91/LightControl/README.md

 So first, download and install the latest version of the Arduino IDE from the official Ardiono website [here](https://www.arduino.cc/en/Main/Software).
 This thing is like Eclipse or IntelliJ.
 You will code your firmware in here.

-Then, add and install the ESP8266 Arduino core.
+Then, add and install the ESP8266 Arduino core (at least version 2.5.0).
 Install instructions can be found [here](https://arduino-esp8266.readthedocs.io/en/latest/installing.html).
 This is a conglomerate of libraries specifically designed for the ESP8266 chip of which we will take heavy use of.

-(Re)start your Arduino IDE and load the firmware called ESP_Firmware.ino, which you will find at `ESP_Firmware\ESP_Firmware.ino`.
+(Re)start your Arduino IDE and choose *Generic ESP8266 Module* under Tools->Board and load the firmware called ESP_Firmware.ino, which you will find at `ESP_Firmware\ESP_Firmware.ino`.

 Adjust the settings of your Arduino IDE as depicted in the following image: